guderian120/Django_RDS_Project/Readme.md

 ## 🚀 Phase 3: Deployment Documentation

-This section provides a complete deployment guide for your Django + MySQL project to a live AWS environment using:
+This section provides a complete deployment guide for the Django + MySQL project to a live AWS environment using:

 * **Amazon EC2** (Ubuntu 22.04 LTS)
 * **Amazon RDS MySQL** (Managed DB)